 During the holiday season, we often transform our homes by decking the halls with festive decor.
 Towering trees, wreaths, candles, and silver bells make our living spaces feel fresh and fun.

-As jolly as all that holly is, holiday decorating can require a hefty investment of time and money.
+As jolly as all that holly is, however, holiday decorating can require a hefty investment of time and money.
 It can take a while to curate the perfect look, purchase the items, and make the vision come to life in the home.
 Then, in about a month, it’s time to take it all down and put it away until you rinse, wash, and repeat next year.
 This season, get some more mileage out of your decor.

 Can you decorate in winter?